Qumulo/daily-storage-reports-app/readme.md

+# Daily Storage Reports Readme

 ## Requirements

-* Qumulo cluster with API credentials
+* Qumulo cluster and API credentials for the cluster
 * Linux or Mac with continuous access to the Qumulo cluster
 * cron
 * sqlite3